 Da Nang Da Nang City, Vietnam Travel Guide

 Da Nang operates a municipal bus service with multiple routes.
-These routes connect different parts of the city, including popular tourist areas, and extend to nearby areas like The City of lanterns and My Son.
+These routes connect different parts of the city, including popular tourist areas, and reach to nearby areas like The City of lanterns and My Son.

 Grab's GPS tracking assists in monitoring your route.